The key to higher visibility and more online sales via social media is finding the best Instagram hashtags for YOUR skin care business.

 - Next, we’re going to find hashtag ideas from popular posts that have a lot of views (if it’s a video) or a lot of likes (if it’s a photo).

 - You can discover popular posts by searching with words from your category lists or new hashtags that you found in Method 1 above.

-- You’ll be able to tell immediately that some of the popular post’s hashtags will work for you, and some won’t (you’ll have different target markets, after all) – simply right click the hashtag to open it in another tab and see the number of posts it has been used in.
+- You’ll be able to tell immediately that some of the popular post hashtags will work for you, and some won’t (you’ll have different target markets than the posting account, after all) – simply right-click the hashtag to open it in another tab and see the number of posts it has been used in.

 - Just as in Method 1, keep all of the hashtags that have between 5k – 500k posts and make sense for your target market (don’t forget to write down all of the suggestions underneath the main hashtag you search).

 Method 3: Hashtag Lists from Industry Leaders

 - You can also search for possible hashtags by referencing accounts that are big in our industry.

 - Accounts are found on Instagram by using the same search bar but using an ‘@’ sign instead of a ‘#’ sign.

 - For example, typing @burtsbees in the search bar will pull up Burt’s Bees® Instagram account, but typing #burtsbees will pull up all posts from every Instagram user that has used that hashtag.
 Understand the difference?